 Guns Down, Life Up is

 expanding across New York City.
-At present, our two core programs are located

 In Brooklyn, GDLU’s Kings